-Federal and State Grant Programs (money that does not have to be repaid):
+Federal and State Grant Programs

+Money that does not have to be repaid.

+Federal Pell Grant

-Federal Pell Grant: The Federal Pell Grant Program provides needbased grants to low-income undergraduate students who have not earned a bachelor's or a professional degree.
+The Federal Pell Grant Program provides need-based grants to low-income undergraduate students who have not earned a bachelor's or a professional degree.
 Amounts can change yearly, and are based on a student's cost of attendance, enrollment status, and expected family contribution (EFC) from the FAFSA.

-For the 2018-2019 award year (July 1, 2018 to June 30, 2019), the maximum annual Pell award is \$6,095.
+For the 2021-2022 award year (July 1, 2021 to June 30, 2022), the maximum annual Pell award is \$6,495.

-Effective on July 1, 2012, student may receive the Federal Pell Grant for no more than 12 full-time semesters of enrollment.
+Students may receive the Federal Pell Grant for no more than 12 full-time semesters of enrollment.
 Students may not receive Pell Grants from two schools for the same payment period.

-Federal Supplemental Educational Opportunity Grant (FSEOG): The FSEOG program is a campus-based program that provides awards for students with exceptional financial need.
+Federal Supplemental Educational Opportunity Grant (FSEOG)

+The FSEOG program is a campus-based program that provides awards for students with exceptional financial need.
 Priority consideration will be given to students that meet published application deadlines and have an expected contribution of \$0.